Mission, Vision, and History

 Inspiring leaders to act with integrity, seek justice, build community, and change the world.

-More than 150 years ago, before the Colorado Territory was formed in 1861, a key necessity was missing in Denver: a stable educational experience for the children of families new to the frontier.
-In 1864, three courageous and selfless Sisters of Loretto traveled by mail coach from their home in Santa Fe, New Mexico to Denver to open St. Mary’s Academy.
-In the introduction to St. Mary's Academy - 150 years, former Colorado State Historian William J. Convery described the founders as transplanting knowledge from the East but also, “tolerance and respect for diversity, and a commitment to justice.”
-SMA conferred the first diploma in the Colorado Territory to Jessie Forshee.
+When the Colorado Territory was formed in 1861 nearly160 years ago, a key necessity was missing in Denver: a stable educational experience for the children of families new to the frontier.
+In 1864, three courageous and selfless Sisters of Loretto traveled by mail coach to Denver from their home in Santa Fe, New Mexico to open St. Mary’s Academy.
+In the introduction to St. Mary's Academy - 150 Years, former Colorado State Historian William J. Convery described the founders as transplanting knowledge from the East, and “tolerance and respect for diversity, and a commitment to justice.”

 As a school dedicated to educating young people to be powerful agents of change, we embrace the Constitutions of the Sisters of Loretto that encourage us to “educate others as well as ourselves to truth, beauty and the ways of peace, in the spirit of Jesus.”